TituxMetal/dot-agent-os/standards/code-style/css-style.md

 # CSS Style Guide

-We always use the latest version of TailwindCSS for all CSS.
+We always use the latest stable version of TailwindCSS for all CSS.
+No configuration file is needed.
+Only the `@tailwind` directive and some defaults are needed in the `{project-name}/src/styles/global.css` file.

 ## CSS Class Formatting

-Tailwind CSS classes in HTML and JSX should be written on a single line.
+Tailwind CSS classes in HTML and TSX should be written on a single line.

 **Example:**